Waterfalls in Meghalaya That’ll Leave You Awestruck

 Waterfalls in Meghalaya image 1/16

-Its name was given by the Britishers because of a large rock that resembled an elephant at its base.
-Unfortunately, the rock was destroyed during an earthquake and no longer exists.
-Only 12 kms away from Shillong city, this spot is a popular choice for both tourists and locals, especially on weekends.
+It is named by the Britishers for a gigantic rock that looks like an elephant at its foundation.
+Unfortunately, the rock has been destroyed by an earthquake and no longer exists.
+Only 12 kms from Shillong city, it is a favorite haunt of tourists and locals alike, especially during weekends.

 2. Bishop And Beadon Falls